voyagermesh/voyager/docs/setup/install.md

 $ curl -fsSL https://raw.githubusercontent.com/appscode/voyager/7.2.0/hack/deploy/voyager.sh \
     | bash -s -- --provider=$provider --enable-validating-webhook [--rbac]
 ```

+Voyager 7.3.0 or later releases can use status sub resource for CustomResourceDefintions.
+This is enabled by default for Kubernetes 1.11.0 or later releases.
+To disable this feature, pass the `--enable-status-subresource=false` flag.

 To use custom templates to render HAProxy configuration, visit [here](/docs/guides/ingress/configuration/custom-templates.md).